MakSim: 2010–present: Honours and continued artistry

 In 2010, MakSim released her next single "Dozhd'", which became her first focus single to not top the TopHit general charts in several years.
 After that, her popularity started to further decline as her output dramatically decreased.

 After several changes in her private life, MakSim released her fourth studio album Drugaya real'nost in mid 2013.
 After this album, MakSim parted ways with her label Gala Records.
 In 2015, MakSim released her fifth album Khorosho.

 In late 2016, MakSim got recognised with the title Honoured Artist of Tatarstan, her home region in Russia.
 In 2018, she released her sixth album Poligamnost.
 After that, she stopped producing music for a while as she was recuperating after a car crash in 2019.
 In late 2020, she returned to the stage with the song "Zabyvay".

 In June 2021 during a concert in her home city Kazan, the singer fell ill with symptoms of COVID-19, however a PCR-based test gave a negative result on three different occasions.
 MakSim was then transported to hospital as symptoms worsened.
-Her conditioned quickly deteriorated there and she was moved to an intensive care unit, where she was held in an artificial coma, from 19 June until 3 August.
+Her condition quickly deteriorated there and she was moved to an intensive care unit, where she was held in an artificial coma, from 19 June until 3 August.
 On 9 August, MakSim returned to Instagram and shared that she had been moved to an ordinary unit.